-A&HL 6302 Practicum II: Speaking
+A&HL 6302 - Practicum II: Speaking

 Helps students develop and practice their skills in teaching speaking within an integrated, communicative English language curriculum.
 The course consists of two components: weekly seminars and student teaching in the Community English Program (CEP).
+Requires an additional 36 hours per week of work outside the classroom.

-A&HL 6303 Practicum II: Reading
+A&HL 6303 - Practicum II: Reading

 Helps students develop and practice their skills in teaching reading within an integrated, communicative English language curriculum.
 The course consists of two components: weekly seminars and student teaching in the Community English Program (CEP).
+Requires an additional 36 hours per week of work outside the classroom.

-A&HL 6304 Practicum II: Writing
+A&HL 6304 - Practicum II: Writing

 Helps students develop and practice their skills in teaching writing within an integrated, communicative English language curriculum.
 The course consists of two components: weekly seminars and student teaching in the Community English Program (CEP).
+Requires an additional 36 hours per week of work outside the classroom.